buzaturadu/stuff/pfsense_install.md

 # Installing pfSense

-First go to [pfsense](https://www.pfsense.org/download/) website and download the
+First go to [pfsense](https://www.pfsense.org/download/) website and download the image from there.

 There are two types of synchronization and they can complement each other: